 The museum also has on display leather art pieces by many of the past Al Stohlman Achievement Award winners.
 The Al Stohlman Achievement Award is given annually to a leathercrafter who has demonstrated continued dedication to the craft, following the examples set by Al Stohlman.
 Recipients of the medal are recognized on the basis of their overall achievements in the craft.

-Other artists' work on exhibit include Rob Barr, Kathleen Bond, Paul Burnett, Silva Fox, Ken Griffin, Tim Grothen, George Hurst, Kat Kuszak, Tony Laier, Jim Linnell, Peter Main, Ben Moody, Gene Nolan, Jan Schoonover, Al Shelton, Christine Stanley and Elizabeth "Liz" Freriks.
+Other artists' work on exhibit include Rob Barr, Kathleen Bond, Paul Burnett, Silva Fox, Ken Griffin, Tim Grothen, George Hurst, Kat Kuszak, Tony Laier, Jim Linnell, Peter Main, Ben Moody, Gene Nolan, Jan Schoonover, Al Shelton, Christine Stanley, Elizabeth "Liz" Freriks and Charlie Davenport.